-Rip the Audio Track from a Video with QuickTime
+Rip the Audio Track from Video with QuickTime on Mac OS X

-Though Mac OS X from Lion onward includes built-in encoding tools to perform conversions of video to audio, you can also extract an audio track from a movie by using QuickTime Player.
-No downloads are necessary, no enabling any buried features, it’s a simple Export setting in QuickTime and you’ll wind up with the audio track as an .m4a file, here’s how:
+Though Mac OS X now includes built-in encoding tools to perform conversions of video to audio, you can also extract an audio track from a movie by using QuickTime Player.
+The great thing about ripping an audio track from a video this way is that mo downloads are necessary, and there is no enabling any buried features, it’s a simple Export setting in QuickTime and you’ll wind up with the audio track as an .m4a file.

 - Open any compatible video with QuickTime Player

 - Pull down the File menu and choose “Export”

 - From the “Format” drop down menu, select “Audio Only” and click “Export”

 Give the file a name (or give it the same name) and you’ll notice the file type is “m4a” audio format, which is the same audio format you’d get with iTunes imports and rips.